randomx10/WRO2025-CHISPATEAM/docs/readme.md

   * **Role:** Dual H-Bridge driver allowing for **direction control** and **PWM-based speed adjustment**.

   * **Issue & Solution:** Initial controller suffered overheating; the L298N offered a robust and thermally safer alternative.
-Equipped with a **built-in heat sink** and **external fan** to improve heat dissipation.
+Equipped with a **built-in heat sink** to improve heat dissipation.

 * **JGA25-370 Gear Motors**

-  * **Role:** Provide strong torque and reliable performance, especially during turns and ramp climbs.
+  * **Role:** Provide strong torque and reliable performance, especially during turns and ramp climbs (**yes, this is a problem at regionals, theres quite literally speedbumps**).

   * **Features:** Compatible with our power source and robust enough for repeated high-load operations.
-Low RPM ensures accurate control in precision-based movement challenges.
+High RPM ensures a lot of speed and the integrated encoder ensures accurate control in precision-based movement challenges such as the obstacle round.

 * **Servo MG945**

-  * **Role:** Handles mechanical arm or gate-style components used to interact with physical game elements.
+  * **Role:** Handles the system that allows the car to turn left/right.

   * **Features:** Durable metal gears ensure precision and a long operational lifespan.